- Municipal Court

-You may pay the fine and court costs for violation(s) you are charged with in person, by mail, or credit card payment by phone.
-Methods of payment are limited to visa, master card, discover, money order, check, and cash.
+You may pay the fine and court costs for violation(s) you are charged with in person, by mail, online, or by phone.
+Methods of payment are limited to Visa, Master Card, Discover, American Express, money order, check, and cash.
 Please make money orders or checks payable to the City of Selma.
-Use the authorization form if paying with credit card.

-All moving violations (such as speeding and running a stop sign) are reported to the state.
+All moving violations, such as speeding and disregarding a stop sign, are reported to the state.
 The State of Texas assigns points to convictions for moving violations and various other violations.
 An explanation of the driver points system can be found at the Texas Department of Public Safety website.
 You can also view a list of violations that add points to a Texas driver record.

 Options for Avoiding a Conviction for a Moving Violation